vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 In some countries, the ancients took the year to be the period when the sun returned to the same point in its path (the ecliptic).
 This is the time of revolution of the earth in its orbit round the sun.
 The tropical year, or the year of seasons, is the time of passage of the sun from one vernal equinox to the next vernal equinox.
 The two years would have been the same, if the vernal equinoctial point (hereafter called the vernal point) were fixed.
 But as narrated in Chapter IV, it recedes to the west at the rate of 50" per year.
 The tropical year is there fore less than the sidereal year by the time taken by the sun to traverse 50", i.e., by .014167 days or 204 246.

 For calendarical purpose, it is unmeaning to use the sidereal year (3654.256362), as then the dates would not correspond to seasons.
-The use of the tropical year is enjoined by the Hindu astronomical treatises like the Sūrya Siddhanta and the Pasca Siddhäntikā.
+The use of the tropical year is enjoined by the Hindu astronomical treatises like the Sūrya Siddhanta and the Pasca Siddhāntikā.
 But these passages have been misunder stood, and Indian calendar makers have been using the sidereal year with a somewhat wrong length since the fifth century A.D.

 The Year and the Seasons : The year is the period taken by the seasonal characteristics to recur.
 The early people had but a vague notion of the length of the year in terms of the day.
 In the earliest mythology of most nations, the year was taken to have comprised 360 days, consis ting of 12 months each of 30 days.
 They apparently thought that the moon's phases recur at intervals of 30 days.